InternLM/HuixiangDou/README.md

 We take the standard edition (local running LLM, text retrieval) as an introduction example.
 Other versions are just different in configuration options.

-## I. Download the model and install dependencies
+## I. Download and install dependencies
 [Click to agree to the BCE model agreement](https://huggingface.co/maidalun1020/bce-embedding-base_v1), log in huggingface

 ```shell